 Cook the garlic until golden brown once this is done remove the garlic from the oil or ghee

-Add the heated oil or ghee to the dal and mix all the ingredients
+Add the heated oil or ghee to the daal and mix all the ingredients

-The dhal can now be garnished with coriander and served
+The daal can now be garnished with coriander and served

 Brown Lentil Curry: Text